 However, examples of high performing e-Learning applications are hard to find.
 For this reason, in 2015, ACPIL established the e-Learning Excellence Awards to showcase innovative examples of e-Learning use.
 These examples are presented through case histories which can be written by academics, teachers, business professionals or students.
 Examples are welcome from universities or schools as well as the private and public sectors.
-The Awards are now in their third year and the finals will be run alongside the European Conference on e-Learning in Athens, Greece on the 1 - 2 November 2018
+The Awards are now in their fourth year and the finals will be run alongside the European Conference on e-Learning in Athens, Greece on the 1 - 2 November 2018

-To enter the competition this year we ask you in the first instance to submit an abstract of 300 describing your initiative.
+To enter the competition this year we ask you in the first instance to submit an abstract of 300 words describing your initiative.
 If your proposal is suitable you will be invited to submit a full case history of no more than 3000 words which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.

 When preparing your abstract, keep in mind that full case histories will be structured around the following headings:

 - Introduction to the nature of the e-Learning initiative and its specific objectives

 - The infrastructure i.e. people, systems, hardware, software etc. required to launch the initiative

 - The challenges that were encountered, how they developed and how they were overcome

 - How the initiative was received by the users or participants

 - The learning outcomes that were achieved and how they were measured and evaluated